telehealth physical therapy article with jobs

 Telehealth PT CEUs on MedBridge and PhysicalTherapy.com

 Many organizations are releasing continuing education courses for PTs, which is nice because you can learn the ropes of telehealth and earn CEUs at the same time.
-Two of my favorite providers are MedBridge and PhysicalTherapy.com, due to their ease of use and affordability.
-By using my discount codes for these platforms, you save money and help support the free content at TNCPT.
+Two of our favorite providers are MedBridge and PhysicalTherapy.com (owned by Continued), due to their ease of use and affordability.
+By using our discount codes for these platforms, you save money and help support the free content at TNCPT.
 Thank you for your support!

-I’m so excited to share that MedBridge Education now offers a Telehealth certificate program!
-So, if you’re interested in gaining CEUs while you work toward an actual certification to put on your resume, check out this program!
+We’re so excited to share that MedBridge Education now offers a Telehealth certificate program!
+So, if you’re interested in earning CEUs while you work toward an actual certification to put on your resume, check out this program!

 Below, find some excellent individual courses, some of which are included in the aforementioned cert program.